rcply/rcply.github.io/software_install.md

 To see more help on available options, do phmmer -h
 ```
 If you see this, it *has* worked.
-If you get `phmmer: command not found`, open a new Terminal and try again.
+If you get `phmmer: command not found`, open a new Terminal and try again (just the typing `phmmer`, not the whole install).
 If it still hasn't worked, get advice from your local source of advice.